mitre-cyber-academy/ctf-scoreboard/README.md

 #### Testing

-Once you have installed the application using the development steps shown above, the tests can be run by running `bundle exec rake test`.
+Once you have installed the application using the development steps shown above, the tests can be run by running `bundle exec rails test`.

 To generate a local code coverage report in `coverage/index.html` set the `$LOCAL_COVERAGE` environment variable: `export LOCAL_COVERAGE=true`